-Season 1 Episode 8: Bullying - Kav Lakshmi, Tanvi Siddhaye & Ambar Mishra with Nandini Ray
+Season 1 Episode 8: Bullying - Kav Lakshmi & Ambar Mishra with Nandini Ray

 Radio Show broadcast on February 29, 2020 at 4 PM on Radio Zindagi 1170 AM

-In this episode, our host Nandini Ray is in conversation with three teens: Tanvi Siddhaye, Ambar Mishra, and Kav Lakshmi, and they discuss bullying and cyberbullying, and how they affect teenagers, and what we can as adults and community members do to prevent it.
+In this episode, our host Nandini Ray is in conversation with community teens: Ambar Mishra, and Kav Lakshmi, and they discuss bullying and cyberbullying, how that affects teenagers, and what we can do as community members to prevent bullying.

 Read the full transcript below.